morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 Warning: Do not use this document until this warning is gone.
-Testing.
+Testing in progress.

 ## Bridged Wireless Access Point - Ubuntu 21.04